Grade 1 Math

 3. There are 5 ducks in each pond.
 There are 2 ponds.
 How many ducks are there?

 Ask your child to first write repeated addition, then the multiplication sentence.
+This two-step approach reinforces the meaning of multiplication word problems for class 1.

 Fun Multiplication Activities